 This one's for Mahmoud

-I currently sleep in the very spot this man used to sleep on.
+I currently sleep in the very spot this man used to sleep in.
 There are markings in the wall though it has been painted several times over, of a big hole, witnessing the story of the attempt to assaniate him during the civil war.
 He wasn't just a Muslim in a war torn Christian neighborhood, but a very successful one at that, highly respected, and dearly loved.
 Mahmoud was just not meant to leave Earth plane yet.
 This is the story of my father.
 Born today 20th March, in 1942, on the very last day of pisces season and the whole zodiac calender, and on the spring equinox.
-I like to think that these must have attributed somewhat to the aspects of him being very spiritual, wise, and balanced.
+I like to think that these must have attributed somewhat to the aspects of him being very spiritual, extremely wise, and truly balanced.
 He lived a full life, and passed away 25 years ago, only 5 days before turning 57.
 I wish to honor him with this post today, for everything I had ever done, be it at work, through art, or with people, stems from that connection I had with him.
 Thanks for being here, and sorry if this gets too personal but here we go, this one's for Mahmoud.

 There used to be all sorts of beautiful and fancy pastries of all sorts being prepared simultaneously in huge batches, many involving dangerous steps for a child, so I would have to watch from afar.
-Boiling hot sugar syrups in huge containers, heavy duty electrical machines, huge towering molting hot ovens, massive heavy trays, plenty of filled shelves, greasy counter tops and slippery floors, and so the Sanyoura making was the baby project that he probably kept for when I was there only just for me to partake as safe measures - or so I liked to think.
+Boiling hot sugar syrups in huge containers, heavy duty electrical machines, huge towering molting hot ovens, massive heavy metal trays, plenty of filled shelves, greasy counter tops and slippery floors, and so the Sanyoura making was the baby project that he probably kept for when I was there only just for me to partake it as safe measures - or so I liked to think.

 This man used to get me.
 He got my humor and wit very early on, he understood my passions, he marveled at my play with words at a young age, he laughed at my jokes, he encouraged my art and creativity, he supported my shenanigans, he was present, giving, and very appreciative of my being.